elastic/eui/.github/ISSUE_TEMPLATE/accessibility.md

 ---
-name: ❓ Report an Accessibility issue
+name: ❓ Report an accessibility issue
-about: Report an Accessibility issue
+about: Report an accessibility issue
 title: ''
 labels: accessibility
 assignees: ''